CopernicaMarketingSoftware/Documentation/Publisher/en/personalizing-your-newsletter-with-the-publisher.md

 indicates that Smarty code is being stated.
 However, sometimes you want to use curly braces just as symbols.
-You have to write some code in order to make sure that the software does not make a mistake by interpretting the curly braces as Smarty.
+You have to write some code in order to make sure that the software does not make a mistake by interpreting the curly braces as Smarty.
 You can do it in two ways: you can use {ldelim} and {rdelim} or {literal} en {/literal}.
 The difference is that with literal you